collective/quills.app/quills/app/tests/fixedBugs.rst

     >>> browser.getControl('Subject').value = "Comment"
     >>> browser.getControl('Comment').value = "This works"

-See test for issue #119 why this try-except statment is here.
+See test for issue #119 why this try-except statement is here.

     >>> from urllib2 import HTTPError
     >>> try: